-In Business Unit Healthcare, DKSH purchased Partizan Worldwide Pty Limited, a leading patient support healthcare solutions provider in Australia.
-With this acquisition, DKSH grows its patient services business in line with Business Unit Healthcare's strategy to expand its market position and drive into higher added value segments and services.
-In addition, DKSH announced in early 2024 that it had signed an agreement to acquire Medipharm Sdn Bhd, one of the leading pharmaceutical and medical devices distributors in Brunei.
-With this acquisition, DKSH Healthcare grows its business in line with the strategy to expand its footprint in the Asia Pacific region.
+In Business Unit Healthcare, DKSH announced in early 2024 that it signed an agreement to acquire Medipharm Sdn Bhd, one of the leading pharmaceutical and medical devices distributors in Brunei.
+With this acquisition, DKSH Healthcare grew its business in line with the strategy to expand its footprint in the Asia Pacific region.